Antonio Gala: Life and career

-Gala's literature is marked by historic issues, which are used more to lighten the present than to deepen in the past.

-He is the current president of the International Theatre Institute.
+He was also the founder of the Antonio Gala Foundation in the city of Córdoba, Spain.

+Gala died in Córdoba on 28 May 2023, at age 92.

 Political views

-During the Spanish transition to democracy (1976 to the early 1980s) Gala publicly defended leftist political view points while not linked to a specific political party.
+During the Spanish transition to democracy (1976 to the early 1980s) Gala publicly defended leftist political viewpoints while not linked to a specific political party.
 In 1978 he called for a statute of autonomy for Andalusia.

-In 1981 he was named president of the Spanish-Arab Friendship Association, and fulfilled this role for the first years of existence of this association.
-Around the same time he joined the Spain-USSR Friendship Society.
+In 1981 he was named president of the Spanish–Arab Friendship Association, and fulfilled this role for the first years of existence of this association.

-He was the president of the civic platform that defended the "no" to Spain's permanence in NATO, in the 1986 referendum.
+Gala was the president of the civic platform that defended the "no" to Spain's permanence in NATO, in the 1986 referendum.
 In July 2014, during Israel's military operation in Gaza, Gala was accused of antisemitism because of an article published in the newspaper El Mundo with the following quote:

 No matter what the Jews call their civil or military leaders, they end up creating problems for everyone: it is ancient history.
-Now it is Gaza's turn to suffer their abuses [..]
+Now it is Gaza's turn to suffer their abuses [...]
 It's not strange that they have been so frequently expelled.
 What is surprising, is that they persist.
 Either they are not good, or someone is poisoning them.
 I am not a racist.

-The "Comunidad Judía de Madrid" (Jewish Community of Madrid) filed a lawsuit against him on discrimination, incitement to hatred and insult to the feelings of the members of a religious community and slander.
+The Comunidad Judía de Madrid (Jewish Community of Madrid) filed a lawsuit against him for discrimination, incitement to hatred and insult to the feelings of the members of a religious community and slander.

-He is the president of the Antonio Gala Foundation in the city of Córdoba, Spain.